SAMIA-CLOUD/miniproject/README.md

    * **Why do you do it?** to check if you are in current directory or not.
    * **How do you do it?** pwd *simple write pwd and it will print the current directory*

+1. Command Name: The **mv** command is a command line utility.
+   * **What is it?** : moves files or directories from one place to another.
+   * **Why do you do it?** It supports moving single files, multiple files and directories.
+It can prompt before overwriting and has an option to only move files that are new than the destination.
+   * **How do you do it?** pass the name of the file and then the directory. mv foo.txt bar.